McDonald’s AI Ad Backlash: 3 Essential Lessons from the Christmas Disaster

 What Sparked the McDonald’s AI Ad Backlash

-McDonald’s Netherlands released the ad on December 6, 2025, titled “It’s the most terrible time of the year.”
+The ad was titled “It’s the most terrible time of the year.”
 The concept played on how December and the run-up to Christmas can be stressful, positioning McDonald’s as a sanctuary from holiday chaos.

 The problem?
 The execution was entirely AI-generated.
 And viewers noticed immediately.